sefffal/Octofitter.jl/docs/src/rel-astrom.md

     Ω ~ UniformCircular()
     τ ~ UniformCircular(1.0)
 end astrom
+nothing # hide
 ```

 There's a lot going on here, so let's break it down.

-First, `Visual{KepOrbit}` is the kind of orbit parameterization from PlanetOrbits.jl that we'd like to use for this model.
-A `Visual{KepOrbit}` uses the traditional Keplerian parameters like semi-major axis and inclination, along with the parallax distance to map positions into projected coordinates in the sky.
+First, `Visual{KepOrbit}` is a kind of orbit parameterization from PlanetOrbits.jl that we will use for this.
+A `KepOrbit` uses the traditional Keplerian orbital elements like semi-major axis and inclination.
+The `Visual{...}` part surrounding it adds support for parallax distance and allows a Keplerian orbit to be projected into the plane of the sky, which is where our relative astrometry data lives!
+A `KepOrbit` by itself can only be used to fit position measurements in astronomical units.
+The `Visual{...}` part makes it so we can calculate and specify observed angles between the star and planet.

+You can read about orbit parameterizations in the [PlanetOrbits.jl documentation page](https://sefffal.github.io/PlanetOrbits.jl/dev/api/).

-Other options include the similar `ThieleInnesOrbit` which uses a different parameterization, as well as `RadVelOrbit` and `KepOrbit` which are useful for modelling radial velocity data.
+Other options include the similar `ThieleInnesOrbit` which uses a different parameterization, as well as `RadVelOrbit` which is useful for modelling radial velocity data.
+These can also be wrapped in `Visual{...}` if we want to e.g. project a `RadVelOrbit` onto the plane of the sky.

-The `Variables` block accepts the priors that you would like for the orbital parameters of this planet.
+After the `begin` comes our variable specification.
+Quantities with a `~` are random variables.
+The distribution son the right hand sides are **priors**.You must specify a proper prior for any quantity which is allowed to vary.
+"Uninformative" priors like `1/x` must be given bounds, and can be specified with `LogUniform(lower, upper)`.

 Priors can be any univariate distribution from the Distributions.jl package.

-You will want to always specify the following parameters:
+For a `KepOrbit` you must specify the following parameters:
 * `a`: Semi-major axis, astronomical units (AU)
 * `i`: Inclination, radius
 * `e`: Eccentricity in the range [0, 1)